kruftt/carnac/README.md

                      { splice: [1, 1] }] }
   }
 ```
-Stores may also contain computed properties, either as getters alone or as a configuration object with `get` and `set` methods:
+Stores may also contain computed properties, either as getters or as a configuration object with `get` and `set` methods:
 ```ts
 const useStore = buildStore({
     ...